 I almost didn’t post this picture from my run yesterday.
 It’s been so incredibly hot and humid here this week.
 I was pouring sweat, and every freckle on my face seemed to scream, “Look at me!”
 Combine that with the fact that I miss my friends, am still recovering from back surgery, and in a bit of a funk.
 I just haven’t been in much of a selfie-posting mood.

 As I was running, one of my all-time favorite songs came on Spotify – Rocky Mountain High.
 Within those first few well-known guitar chords, I was transported in my mind to the beautiful trails of Colorado, and I confess I started feeling sorry for myself.
 When I lived in Colorado many moons ago, I didn’t appreciate what I had in my own backyard.
-I was working crazy shifts as an airborne traffic reporter, and spent my free time either sleeping or eating.
+I was working crazy shifts as an airborne traffic reporter and later a radio talk show host, and spent my limited free time either sleeping or eating.
 I was in terrible shape, and if you’d said to me that one day I’d be running ultra marathons, I would’ve laughed.
 It wasn’t until years later, when I’d moved back to Louisiana, that I became interested in my own health and wellness.

 I started running and cycling in my early 30s, and over the years, have gained a group of like-minded friends and a new-found appreciation for outdoor recreation in the South – so much so that I wrote a white paper to draw attention to this often overlooked region.
 Yet, I still find myself yearning to “climb cathedral mountains,” to breathe the mountain air, and the lower humidity.
 I try to make it back to the mountains as often as I can, and was fortunate enough to squeeze in a trip to Colorado this year, pre COVID-19, to do a bit of snowshoeing and trail running.
 I fantasize of one day being offered a dream job where they pay me to be in nature daily.